 To add clarification, there used to be a self-certification mortgage where borrowers wouldn’t have to prove their income and would self-certify themselves in order to obtain a mortgage.
 Self-certification mortgages are no longer available, as they were particularly for individuals who were self-employed with unique circumstances.
 Self-certification mortgages were eventually abolished due to mortgage regulation as self-certification mortgages became more widely used than anticipated.
 This is because a lot of borrowers and lenders were using the self-certification method in cases which they weren’t originally designed for.

 There is a lot of misunderstanding in regards to the self-employed applying for a mortgage, however it is quite simple.
 The same mortgage products are available to borrowers, irrespective of how they’re employed.
 The only difference which self-employed borrowers can face is proving their income.

 Typically when filing end of year accounts, individuals are more likely to (legally) reduce income in order to pay less tax.
 On the other hand, showing a low income could work against you when applying for a mortgage.
 The contrast in this scenario is showing as less income as possible when filing your tax return, to showing the maximum income to your lender in order to get the most from your mortgage.
-Our advisors see this daily with self-employed applicants and are able to demonstrate any additional income to lenders, as this is something our advisors specialise in.Enquire Now
+Our advisors see this daily with self-employed applicants and are able to demonstrate any additional income to lenders, as this is something our advisors specialise in.Call Me Back

 How do I get a self-employed mortgage?